CodexLink/SmartClassroomSystem/README.md

 └── SC_ScriptInst.py
 ```

-## Requirements
+## Introduction to Requirements

 In this section, we're going to talk in the software-side and hardware-side.
 This should be enough if you're willing to duplicate this project both physically and virtually working.
 Keep in mind that this will be a bit hectic.
 So take time if you're willing to do something about this project.

-### Hardware-Side
+### Hardware-Side Introduction

-This project is so expensive asf in the hardware stuff so that should be a spoiler alert for you.
+In this section, we will be slightly talking about the **required **microcontroller**,and the **required components**...
+Just so you know, ****this project is so expensive asf**** in the hardware stuff so that should be a spoiler alert for you.
 It took our allowance by 75% by the time we're buying the components.

-#### Microcontroller
+#### Required Microcontroller

+The most common typical microcontroller that the project uses is the NodeMCU v2 Lua ESP8266EX Version.
+We generally recommend using ESP32 which is just a slight realization after finishing this project.

+#### "Why should I use ESP32 instead of ESP8266 / ESP8266EX?"

+The reason why is because of PINs Availability.
+I believe ESP32 pins are more accessible and less restrict when booting up than ESP8266.
+Sure, you could put a data pin on some parts of NodeMCU v2 ESP8266.
+But at some point in time, that would lead to boot failure.
+Please refer to some guide such as this [one](https://randomnerdtutorials.com/esp8266-pinout-reference-gpios/).
+This site will really help you out on why investing to ESP32 is better than NodeMCU v2 Lua.
+The issue is quite the same as NodeMCU v3.
+So be wise on what MCU to choose.

-#### Components
+#### Required Components

-## Software-Side
+## Software-Side Introduction

 ### Deployment